crpiano/pianolessonszurich.github.io/about.md

 I did a Bachelor Degree in Piano Performance and completed a Master of Piano Performance and Performance Research in Spain, where I also obtained an Artist Diploma in Piano Performance.
 In parallel to completing my piano formation in several piano masterclasses and piano courses, I completed my pedagogic formation.
 I combine my work on performing as a soloist and as a member of several chamber music formations and teaching students from different ages and levels.
+My personal mission is to keep you motivated and committed to playing the piano.
+With this purpose, I use a method adapted to each student, taking into account what you want to achieve and what you like.
+They won't only know how to play the piano musically, but also music theory, ear training, composing, improvising, sight-reading, music history, and even chamber music!
+We'll focus on the topics that you want to learn better.

 ## My teaching philosophy